 To begin their adventure, the throngers will be able, among others, to walk in the typical districts of Colombo starting from that of the Fort.
 This locality is punctuated by buildings dating from the period of British colonization.
 On the spot, the globe-trotters will see the old parliament become the seat of the secretariat of the presidency.
 They will also find the Republic Building sheltering, nowadays, the Ministry of Foreign Affairs.
 Apart from the administrative buildings, commercial monuments also abound in the Fort district.
 During their walk, tourists will notice the imposing Galle Face Hotel.
 The latter is the most visited site in Colombo with its restaurants, museum and seawater pool.
 In the south, travelers can enjoy a picnic on the lawn of Galle Face Green.
 There, they will enjoy their stay for a photo of souvenirs with friends or family.

 Pettah, the most fascinating district of the city of Colombo

-After a visit to the Fort district, go to Pettah.
-This is the commercial area of the city of Colombo.
+After a passage in the district of the Fort, go to Pettah.
+This is the commercial corner of Colombo city.
 This place is known for its shops and pharmacies.
-It is also famous thanks to the Jamir-Ul-Afar mosque.
+It is also famous thanks to the Jamir-Ul-Afar Mosque.
 This house of prayer is remarkable for its white and red facade.
-In addition, Pettah is home to the most interesting Hindu temple in Colombo, Sri Ponnambalam Vanesar Kovil.
-This building is 2 km east of the territory.
-It is open from 16 h 30 min.
-To complete their discovery tour, the wanderers will visit the National Museum of Colombo.
+Besides, Pettah is home to the most interesting Hindu temple in Colombo, Sri Ponnambalam Vanesar Kovil.
+This building is located 2 km east of the territory.
+It is open from 16 p.m.
+To complete their discovery tour, backpackers will visit the Colombo National Museum.
 This gallery is the largest museum in Sri Lanka.
-She collects the throne and crown of Kandy's monarchy.
-It is accessible from 9 h to 18 h.
-To end their journey, lovers will enjoy a pedal boat ride to Cinnamon Garden.
-This park is also a recreational area for children.
+She collects the throne and crown of the Kandy monarchy.
+It is accessible from 30 a.m. to 9 p.m.
+To end their journey, lovers will enjoy a pedal boat ride at Cinnamon Garden.
+This park is also a recreation area for children.